nichowu/covid-19-cases-vs-tests-analysis/README.md

 # About

-The data set used in this project comes from the Our World in Data COVID-19 Database created by Hannah Richie et al. \[@owidcoronavirus\].
+The data set used in this project comes from the Our World in Data COVID-19 Database created by Max Roser et al. (Max Roser and Hasell 2020).
 This data set examines the impact of COVID-19 on countries all over the world, where daily statistics pertaining to the pandemic from over 200 countries have been recorded each day since December 31st 2019.
 Each row in the data set represents a date in a country, where measurements like total cases, new daily cases, hospital admission rates etc. are recorded.
 Data has been collected in conjunction with the World Health Organization (WHO), the European Center for Disease Prevention and Control (ECDC) and is available on [Our World in Data](https://ourworldindata.org/coronavirus) and raw data can be found [here](https://raw.githubusercontent.com/owid/covid-19-data/master/public/data/owid-covid-data.csv).